 Join us in a non-competitive, friendly atmosphere where you can learn to play Mahjong or practice/perfect your game.
 Mahjong enthusiasts of all levels welcome.

-Join Ms. Eileen and friends for stories each week, in a nurturing environment that fosters early literacy skills and positive social interaction.
+Join Ms. Eileen and Ms. Robin for stories each week, in a nurturing environment that fosters early literacy skills and positive social interaction.
 Stories, music, puppets and fingerplays will be geared toward toddlers/preschoolers, but all ages are welcome.
 Caregiver participation is required.

-Join Ms. Eileen and friends for stories each week, in a nurturing environment that fosters early literacy skills and positive social interaction.
+Join Ms. Eileen and Ms. Robin for stories each week, in a nurturing environment that fosters early literacy skills and positive social interaction.
 Stories, music, puppets and fingerplays will be geared toward toddlers/preschoolers, but all ages are welcome.
 Caregiver participation is required.

 From our friends at 603 Legal Aid: